Jaguars Coaches Roster | Jacksonville Jaguars - jaguars.com

-Shane Waldron enters his first season in Jacksonville as passing game coordinator in 2025.
-He brings 11 seasons of NFL coaching experience and seven seasons of collegiate experience to the Jaguars.
+Shane Waldron enters his second season in Jacksonville as passing game coordinator.
+He has 12 seasons of NFL coaching experience and seven seasons of collegiate experience.
 Waldron started the 2024 season as offensive coordinator for the Chicago Bears, and prior to that, spent three seasons as offensive coordinator for the Seattle Seahawks (2021-23).

 During the 2024 season, Chicago's offense scored at least five offensive touchdowns in back-to-back weeks (Week 5 & 6) for the first time since 1956.
 QB Caleb Williams set franchise rookie records in completions (351), passing yards (3,541) and passing touchdowns (20).
 His 87.8 passer rating was also a franchise best for a rookie.